 - To enrol online using MyUC

-- Complete the Application and personal statement for Master of Counselling
+- Download the 2020 Master of Counselling application form

 - Ask two referees to fill in a referee report online